Symphony No. 2 (Hanson): Structure

-The "lyrical, haunting second theme" of the first movement has become known as the "Interlochen theme" (as it is performed at the conclusion of all concerts at the Interlochen Center for the Arts).
+The "lyrical, haunting second theme" of the first movement has become known as the "Interlochen Theme," as it is performed at the conclusion of most public performances at the Interlochen Arts Camp; it is seldom performed or mentioned at the Interlochen Arts Academy.
 It reappears "with greater emphasis" in the following two movements.
 The slow movement was arranged for concert band by Norman Goldberg and in this form was also published by Carl Fischer.

 Hanson considered himself a "perfect fifth composer" or a "major third composer," but in this symphony, it is the perfect fourth "that plays a prominent part throughout the symphony in both melody and harmony."
 Despite the abundance of triplets, the Bruckner rhythm occurs only in a few spots, mainly in the horns' and trumpets' parts; the others are in the timpani in the first movement, and at the end of a longer rhythmical motif in the finale.

 Performances

 The symphony was premiered by Koussevitzky conducting the Boston Symphony Orchestra on November 28, 1930.
 Soon after Arturo Toscanini played it with the New York Philharmonic.
 Hanson himself conducted and recorded the work with the Eastman-Rochester Symphony Orchestra.
 Other conductors of the symphony include Charles Gerhardt, Erich Kunzel, Sir Neville Marriner, Gerard Schwarz, David Montgomery and Leonard Slatkin.